NVIDIA/TensorRT-Model-Optimizer/llm_ptq/README.md

 1. The W4A8 AWQ is an extension of the INT4 AWQ quantization that it also uses FP8 for activation for more speed up and acceleration.

-The following scripts provide an all-in-one and step-by-step model quantization example for Llama-3, NeMo Nemotron, Megatron-LM, and Medusa models.
+The following scripts provide an all-in-one and step-by-step model quantization example for Llama-3, NeMo Nemotron, and Megatron-LM models.
 The quantization format and the number of GPUs will be supplied as inputs to these scripts.
 By default, we build the engine for the fp8 format and 1 GPU.

 ```bash
 cd <this example folder>
 ```

-**For the Hugging Face models:**
+#### For the Hugging Face models:

 For LLM models like [Llama-3](https://huggingface.co/meta-llama):